VoltKraft/PBS_Chunk_Checker/README.md

 # PBS_Chunk_Checker
 ## What is this about
 ### The problem
-I was faced with the problem that I wanted to know how much disk space the backup of a single VM or a single namespace consumes.
-Unfortunately, the GUI of the Proxmox Backup Server only shows the total (thick) size of the VM's virtual hard disks and not the actual memory used on the datastore.
+The Proxmox Backup Server (PBS) web interface only displays the total (thick) size of a VM's virtual hard disks.
+However, it does not show the actual storage used on the datastore.

-This is because the chunks that are used for the backup of VM1 can also be used for VM2 or even several times for VM1 if they are the same.
-This is good for saving storage space, but if I have several tenants on my backup server, for example, I cannot differentiate between how much of the storage used is attributable to tenant A and how much to tenant B. However, this can be important if I want to charge for the storage space used.
+This leads to a challenge:
+Backup chunks may be shared across multiple restore points, VMs, or even within the same VM.
+While this deduplication is great for saving space, it makes it difficult to determine how much disk space is truly consumed by a specific VM, container, or namespace — especially in multi-tenant environments.

+For example, if Tenant A and Tenant B both use overlapping chunks, the total space shown includes shared data.
+This makes it hard to allocate costs fairly or understand usage distribution per tenant.
 ### The solution
-For example, to find out how much disk space the namespace “Tenant A” alone would consume, I have to look at all index files of all restore points from each host, vm and ct backup, and read out all chunks used.
-That's exactly what the script does.
-It first lists all chunks, removes all but one of the chunks that are used multiple times and calculates how much memory these chunks require.
+To accurately determine the disk usage of a specific namespace, VM, or container, this script:

+1. Scans all index files (*.fidx, *.didx) in the specified datastore path.

+2. Extracts all unique chunk IDs referenced.

+2. Deduplicates the chunk list (since chunks may be used multiple times).

+4. Sums the total storage size of the actual chunk files referenced.

+This gives you the real disk usage (in bytes) of the selected backup object — accounting only for the unique chunks it uses.
 ## Usage
 ### Syntax
 ```bash